 In the Widgets > Media folder, you'll find the Picture Gallery Widget.
-You'll notice that the Widgets are bundled together by category and there are also widgets for Flickr and Smugmug in this folder.
+You'll notice that the Widgets are bundled together by category.

 Picture Gallery WidgetWith the Picture Gallery Widget, you no longer have to drag and drop individual photos and resize them on your site, or use a third party application to create a photo gallery.

 You can locate the Picture Gallery Widget by going to Widgets > Media OR Widgets > Popular.
 Drag and drop this widget onto your page.
 Then, you can choose to upload a new image or browse through your File Manager.
 If you wish to upload several images at once, hold down "ctrl" (for PC users) or the "cmd" key (for Mac users), while clicking on the pictures you would like to upload.
 Once you have selected your images, the gallery will display immediately.

 Flickr is one of the most popular online photo management and sharing applications in the world, so we've made it easy to add photos from Flickr to your website.

 Drag and drop the Flickr Search Widget (located in Widgets > Media) onto your page and click on Edit on the widget to access the Properties.
 By default, the widget displays random images from the Flickr pool.
 You need to insert your email address (as configured with your Flickr account) into the User's email field.
 In addition you can further refine your search by typing in a Search Phrase to enable the widget to look for specific images within your pool.